 So, what is happening now in counties of East Africa should be a clear alarm bell for everyone to fight climate change.

 The truth is that the climate of East Africa has been more fragile compared to other regions; for example, it is more prone to droughts, desertification and floods.
 These weather events have compounded socioeconomic inequalities: for instance, in the late seventies and eighties, droughts caused widespread famine and economic hardships in many countries .

 African populations are already suffering from economic and social inequalities in terms of lack of food, absence of sanitation and overall poverty.
 Future climate change may lead to a change in the frequency or severity of extreme weather events, potentially worsening existing inequalities.

-To be more specific, future climate change will lead to increases in temperature and rise of the sea level rise, as well as and changes in rainfall.
+To be more specific, future climate change will lead to increases in temperature and rise of the sea level as well as and changes in rainfall.
 This will impact all economic and social sectors in the region, possibly affecting agricultural production, health status, water availability, energy use, biodiversity and ecosystem services .

 For example, Dr. Walaga Charles, Executive Director of Uganda’s Environmental Alert, confirms that there have been more unpredictable rainy seasons, particularly shortened rainy seasons with crop failures.
 In the long-term, he predicts that rainfall will in general increase with climate change, but the regularity will also change which will lead to more flooding .

-For example, a leaf disease called coffee that is devastating to susceptible coffee plantations used to be common in warm areas of Uganda but is now being found in new regions of the country while the same is being observed with malaria.
+For example, a leaf disease called coffee rust, that is devastating to susceptible coffee plantations, used to be common in warm areas of Uganda but is now being found in new regions of the country, while the same issue is being observed with malaria.

 Countries like Uganda are more than aware of the issues and have developed a climate change policy and an implementation plan.
 They are seeking the support of international organizations such as the United Nations and the Global Environment Facility.

 Needless to say, Uganda is not the only country afflicted.
 According to a recent Oxfam report, nearly 11 million people in Kenya, Ethiopia and Somalia are dangerously hungry and in need of humanitarian assistance – all aggravated by climate change .

 And these droughts had an impact on human life: the 2010/11 drought saw up to 260,000 people starve to death.
 During that famine, women reportedly bound their waists with rope to deaden the pangs of hunger as they gave what little food they had to their children.

-The sad truth is that had we had a bit more forethought years ago, had we worked a bit harder to decarbonise our economies and transition away from fossil fuel towards renewables, we would have not only saved money for ourselves but we could have averted some if not most of the environmental and humanitarian crises that countries such as Uganda, Somalia and Kenya are facing today.
+The sad truth is that had we had a bit more forethought years ago, had we worked a bit harder to decarbonize our economies and transition away from fossil fuel towards renewables, we would have not only saved money for ourselves but we could have averted some if not most of the environmental and humanitarian crises that countries such as Uganda, Somalia and Kenya are facing today.